cilium/cilium/Documentation/policy/language.rst

 run ``kubectl get nodes -o wide|grep type=ingress-worker`` to verify labels match the policy.

-You can verify the policy was properly parsed and applied by ``exec``ing into the Cilium agent pod and running ``cilium policy get``.
+You can verify the policy was applied by running ``kubectl exec`` in the Cilium agent pod and running ``cilium policy get``.
 Verify that the host is selected by the policy using ``cilium endpoint list`` and look for the endpoint with ``reserved:host`` as the label and ensure that policy is enabled in the